RochesterinNYC/cerebro/README.md

 - This gem relies on `git` for cloning down forks of repos.
 - This gem currently relies on $HOME being set on your machine for figuring out where to store cloned repos.
 - This gem's searching for forks relies on the user providing a valid Github API token via `GITHUB_TOKEN` env vars.
 This token is not persisted or stored at all.
+This API token does not need any scopes specified, it is only required to prevent hitting the unauthenticated Github API request limit.

 ## Contributing